datawrapper/tutorial-visualization/README.md

 ![bubble chart](https://gist.github.com/mbostock/4063269/raw/5144eafeac9e298962133e9e31de45da21714108/thumbnail.png)

 Additionally to reading this tutorial you can also [check the commit history of this repository](https://github.com/datawrapper/tutorial-visualization/commits/master) to follow the individual steps.
-Also, if you're not into reading lenghty explanations at all, jump right into [the commented code](d3-bubble-chart).
+Also, if you're not into reading lenghty explanations at all, feel free to jump right into [the commented code](d3-bubble-chart).

 ### Creating the host plugin